GorillaBus/urban-audio-classifier/README.md

-# Urban sounds classification with Covnolutional Neural Networks
+# Urban sounds classification with Convolutional Neural Networks

 The objective of this project is to implement CNN models to recognize sound events from the **UrbanSound9K** dataset.
 The work has been divided into the following notebooks: